lawsonkeith/PiIO/docs/Readme_PiIO.md

 ### Installation

-First time library installation can be achieved using hte setup script.
+First time library installation can be achieved using the setup script.
+Alternatively use the above method which is functionally identical.

 ```